pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/deployments/oidc/aws.md

 aliases: ["/docs/guides/oidc/aws"]
 ---

 This document outlines the steps required to configure Pulumi Deployments to use OpenID Connect to authenticate with AWS.
 OIDC in AWS uses a web identity provider to assume an IAM role.
-Access to the IAM role is authorized using a trust policy that validates the contents of the OIDC token issued by the Pulumi Service.
+Access to the IAM role is authorized using a trust policy that validates the contents of the OIDC token issued by the Pulumi Cloud.

 ## Prerequisites